Miss Simmons

 READING

 During Guided Reading lessons, children continue to build on the eight reading comprehension skills (a copy of which can be found in your child’s reading record) through discussion, key questioning and follow-up tasks.
-We will begin the half-term with also using Children of the Benin Kingdom as our reading book as it is the perfect novel to complement our history topic.
-There are plenty of opportunities to practice reading skills and take part in discussions around the events of the story.
+We will begin the year by also using Beowulf as our reading book.

 Click here for Year 5 book list